-Edward Bayntun-Coward was born at Dunkerton, near Bath, in 1966, and was educated at Monkton Combe Junior School, Marlborough College and University College, Oxford, where he read Modern History.
+Edward Bayntun-Coward was born at Dunkerton, near Bath, in 1966, and educated at Monkton Combe Junior School, Marlborough College and University College, Oxford, where he read Modern History.
 From 1988 to 1994 he worked for Maggs Bros.
-Ltd in London.
-He then became a partner in George Bayntun, the antiquarian bookdealers and bookbinders, established by his great-grandfather in Bath in 1894.
+Ltd in London before becoming a partner in George Bayntun, the antiquarian bookdealers and bookbinders; established by his great-grandfather in Bath in 1894.
 He has been sole owner since 2000.
 He was a volunteer and Leader at the Central London Branch of the Samaritans from 1988 until 1998.
-He was appointed a Trustee of the Bath Preservation Trust in 2004 and was Chairman from 2006 until 2016.
+He was appointed a Trustee of the Bath Preservation Trust in 2004 and was Chairman from 2006-16.
 He was also Chairman of No.1 Royal Crescent, the Museum of Bath Architecture, Beckford’s Tower and the Herschel Museum of Astronomy.
-He was a Trustee of the Holburne Museum from 2006 until 2011, and returned as Chairman in 2017.
+He was a Trustee of the Holburne Museum from 2006-11, and returned as Chairman in 2017.
 He is a Trustee of the American Museum in Britain, Focus Counselling and Somerset Crimebeat Trust and the Patron of BANES Carers’ Centre.
 He served as High Sheriff of Somerset from March 2016 to March 2017.
-He is married to Laura, with three children, Lily, Joshua and Beatrice, and lives at Midford, near Bath.
+He is married to Laura, with 3 children, Lily, Joshua and Beatrice, and lives at Midford, near Bath.

 Andrew Brownsword Esq CBE DL